Table of Contents

 - VIP Start – Designed for veteran-owned businesses to enter or expand their businesses into the federal marketplace

-- VIP Grow – Designed for to help VOSB become competitive when bidding for government contracts
+- VIP Grow – Designed to help VOSBs become competitive when bidding for government contracts

-- VIP International – Designed for VSOBs aiming to enter federal and commercial contracting opportunities overseas
+- VIP International – Designed for VOSBs aiming to enter federal and commercial contracting opportunities overseas

-All VIP programs use real-time, market-based instruction tailored to accelerate VOSM success.
+All VIP programs use real-time, market-based instruction tailored to accelerate VOSB success.

 Resources for Female Veterans

-StreetShares is an organization that offers small business loans and lines of credit to the military community.
+StreetShares is an organization offering small business loans and lines of credit to the military community.

-Unlike some organizations, these loans are not designed for starting a business.
+These loans are not designed for starting businesses.
 Loans through StreetShares are for companies that are already in operation.
-To be eligible for a loan or a business line of credit through StreetShares, your business must also have been in operation for at least a year before applying and you need a minimum of $75,000 per year in annual business revenue to qualify.
+To be eligible for business loans or credit through StreetShares, your business must have been in operation for at least a year before you apply.
+You need a minimum of $75,000 per year in annual business revenue to qualify.

 As one of the most transient employment sectors in the civilian workforce, military spouses are constantly faced with reinventing their careers and repurposing their skillsets.
 For this reason, military spouses make excellent entrepreneurs.
-Small business ownership can be transportable, while remaining flexible.
-OVBD provides the same counseling, training, and access to capital for military spouses as it does for servicemembers and veterans.
+Small business ownership can be transportable while remaining flexible.
+OVBD provides the same counseling, training and capital for military spouses as it does for service members and military veterans.

-To help prepare military spouses for government contract bidding, SBA and OVBS offer specific military spouse training, including resources relating to women-owned small businesses, 8(a) (mentor-protege) businesses, and HUBZone businesses that operate in underserved communities.
+To help prepare military spouses for government contract bidding, SBA and OVBD offer specific training including resources relating to women-owned small businesses, 8(a) (mentor-protege) businesses and HUBZone businesses in underserved communities.

 In addition to these community-specific programs, SBA and OVBD also have curated specific training programs for groups within the broader military community.